Trail Maintenance at Mount Teneriffe Trail

 - Small daypack for lunch, extra layers, etc.

-Trail Work on Garfield Ledges TrailSee Details : Trail Work on Garfield Ledges Trail
+Trail Restoration at the Garfield Ledges TrailSee Details : Trail Restoration at the Garfield Ledges Trail